ysumanthvarma/AI_Learning/README.md

 **Notes:**
 - Which eval category is strongest?
 - Which eval category needs more examples?

+## Phase Guide: Days 81-100 - Deployment, Incident Drills, and Final Review

+**Learning theme:** Treat the AI SRE Assistant like an operable service.
+Package it, validate deployment manifests, run failure drills, document rollback, and present a production-readiness review.

+**Before starting Day 81, you should know:**
+- How to run the app and tests.
+- How to run evals.
+- Which AI failure modes the project already covers.

+**Main risk in this phase:** Confusing "deployable demo" with "production ready."
+Be explicit about what is real, what is mocked, and what would be needed for production.

 ### Day 81 Detailed: Create Dockerfile